 Yes it can be under request and is only recommended for students 7 years of age and above.
 Note that there will be exhaustion and bum sore at the end of the first hour.

-It’s a 2 coaching hours structure where the student has to meet an objective for the first hour.
-If not met the student can self practise on their own or come by for bike rental only to practise.
-Once objective is met then they move to hour 2.
-Some do learn within 1 hour.
-Some may take a little more time than others and should be given the space to develop in a stress free environment.
+It’s a 2 lesson structure where the student has to meet an objective for lesson 1.
+If not met, the student may self practise as homework.
+Once objective is met then they move to lesson 2.
+Many do learn within 1 lesson.
+You may take more lessons than others.
+Space to develop in a stress free environment is crucial for all students.
 It is a fun lifelong skill after all.
-In addition this approach minimises cost!
+Prices quoted is per hour lesson!

 Based on extensive experience coaching hundreds of kids in the past, a child’s focus during cycling lessons declines within 45 minutes.
 The first 15-30 minutes is the most critical period of the session where curiosity and interest will develop into a fun outlook.
 After an hour, concentration, energy and learning capacity severely declines leading to diminishing returns in advancing cognitive and gross motor development.
 The level of concentration also varies with age, with younger kids under 6 years of age being more prone to distractions than older ones at 6 years of age and above.
 Schools keep class periods to an hour for the same reasons.